See if you own some of WV’s millions in unclaimed property - NewsBreak

 The State Treasurer’s Office returned a total of $2,548,059 worth of unclaimed property during April.
 The Office tallied 2,528 completed claims paid out during the month – an increase of 45 percent over the 1,744 claims paid during March.

-Treasurer Moore said it’s not surprising to see a jump in claims as people cope with rising inflation costs.LOCAL: Mercer County’s ‘All Together Arts’ week rescheduled
+Treasurer Moore said it’s not surprising to see a jump in claims as people cope with rising inflation costs.Study names WV as America’s unluckiest state

 “With consumer prices jumping more than 8 percent, people are feeling the pinch in their bank accounts,” Treasurer Moore said.
 “Everyone could use a little extra right now to make ends meet, so it’s more important than ever to see if you have any unclaimed cash out there in your name.”